 A road safety camera may be installed at a particular location due to the inherent nature of the site that poses a risk to public safety.
 For example, a road safety camera may be installed in a location with high pedestrian activity.
 In many cases, these pedestrians may be children, the elderly and other members of society that are particularly vulnerable to vehicles travelling at high speeds.

 Vision Australia provides services to the visually impaired and operates in close proximity to the intersection of Macaulay Road and Stubbs Street, Kensington.
 Melbourne’s Lord Mayor, Mr Robert Doyle and the CEO of Vision Australia, Gerard Menses met to discuss a number of incidents involving vision impaired pedestrians who were injured when struck by vehicles as they were legally crossing the road.
 Following this meeting, further safety measures were put in place by both Melbourne City Council and VicRoads to reduce the likelihood of such accidents occurring.
-However, even with these safety measures, Vision Australia reported that people continued to experience near misses caused by motorists ignoring the red right-hand turn arrow.
+However, even with these safety measures, two vision impaired pedestrians were struck by vehicles as they legally crossed the road and Vision Australia reported that people continued to experience near misses caused by motorists ignoring the red right-hand turn arrow.

 Members of the local community, including the local Member for Evelyn, and a number of local business operators and residents reported witnessing motorists failing to stop at the pedestrian crossing when the traffic signal changed to red.
 The safety concern was initially raised by a local small business operator who noticed a motorist drive through a red light signal, almost colliding with several pedestrians who were legally crossing the street using the pedestrian crossing.